Terms and Conditions

-8.19 All warranty terms apply to UK mainland only.
+8.22 All shipping warranty terms apply to UK mainland only.
 Any claimants outside of the UK mainland will need to pay shipping to the "seller" and also back to the "buyer" in case of warranty claims.
-If the "buyer" and product are currently out of the UK mainland address scope, the "seller" can not refund any shipping costs (even within the 1 month grace period).
+If the "buyer" and product are currently out of the UK mainland address scope, the "seller" cannot refund any shipping costs.

-8.21 Any damage to the products (such as scratched or cracked PC case) should be reported to the "seller" within 48hrs of receiving the goods, and have valid photo evidence showing this.
+8.24 Any damage to the products (such as scratches or cracked PC cases) should be reported to the "seller" within 48 hours of receiving the goods, and have valid photo evidence showing this.
 If damage is not reported within this timeframe, the "buyer" must pay for a replacement part, or accept it as it is.
 This is classed as "user damage".

-8.23 When a product's entirety or parts are replaced under warranty, the warranty term is not extended under any circumstance.
+8.25 When a product's entirety or parts are replaced under warranty repair/replacement, the warranty term is not extended under any circumstance.

-8.24 Accidental damage, misuse, problems with electrical power, servicing by 3rd parties, acts of god and usage not in accordance to product specifications (i.e. the "buyer" overclocking the system) shall not be covered under this warranty.
+8.26 Accidental damage, misuse, problems with electrical power, servicing by 3rd parties, acts of god and usage not in accordance to product specifications (i.e. the "buyer" overclocking or misuing the system) shall not be covered under this warranty.
 This is classed as "user damage".

 a) removing from sale all affected goods and products.